MicrosoftDocs/patterns-practices/patterns-practices/guide/sharing-code-between-silverlight-and-wpf.md

 The overall pattern is based on defining the core application in shared code and then augmenting that with extensions that implement WPF (desktop) or Silverlight (browser) specific functionality.
 The core application defines the overall structure of the application and contains the application code and components that are common to the two environments.
 Silverlight is largely a subset of WPF, so developing the core application in Silverlight reduces the risk of relying on an API or feature that is available in WPF but not in Silverlight.

+> [!NOTE]
-**Note:** Many solutions in the Prism source tree actually have the core source files in the WPF projects and the Silverlight projects link to the files in the WPF projects.
+> Many solutions in the Prism source tree actually have the core source files in the WPF projects and the Silverlight projects link to the files in the WPF projects.
 This is mostly because of historical reasons since the first version of Prism was built prior to the first Silverlight release.

 The following illustration shows the Solution Explorer view for the Multi-Targeted QuickStart.
 Most files in the WPF version of the QuickStart are linked files because the core application was developed in Silverlight.
 The shared files found in the QuickStart are images, models, services, interfaces, and resources.
 The shared (linked) files are highlighted.